Nickymaco/drama/README.md

 ```

 ### Element
-Just need to implements the ‘Element’ interface.
-The annotation “ElementProperty” is important, it tell the stage that element will be registered to which logic layer and listened which events.
+Just need to implements the `Element` interface.
+The annotation `ElementProperty` is important that tell the stage element will be registered to which logic layer and which events be listening.
 ```java
 @ElementProperty(any = true, layerDesc = @LayerDescription(desc = LogicLayer.class, target = "Vallidated"))
 public class TokenElem implements Element
 ```

 ### Layer
 Usually, logic layer doesn't need to be created.
-You just only create a logic layer enumerator and implements LayerDescriptor interface and be indicated in ‘ElementProperty’ annotation.
+You just only create a logic layer enumerator and implements `LayerDescriptor` interface and set `ElementProperty` annotation desc and target property.
 ```java
 public enum LogicLayer implements LayerDescriptor {
     DataAccess("DataAccess", 10, "DB640CCD-E18D-442B-BF16-BC54DB6A4A8", false, null),